calculated-health/neuron-docs/docs/data-model/inbound/coverage.md

-# ch_coverage
+# Coverage

-Enrollment periods in which each patient was covered by their insurance payer.
+Coverage (i.e., enrollment) segments in which each patient was covered by an insurance payer or other coverage program, along with benefit information, and basic contract identification information.

 ## Field Definitions